Bid Audit

 Can I submit more than one bid?

 One bid audit per company.
-If the first review is useful and you want Randy to look at additional bids, that becomes part of a consulting engagement.
-The Reality Check tier ($2Contact us) covers a full diagnostic of your bidding and quoting system — not just individual bid post-mortems.
+If the first review is useful and you want your partner to look at additional bids, that becomes part of a consulting engagement.
+The Reality Check (contact for pricing) covers a full diagnostic of your bidding and quoting system — not just individual bid post-mortems.

 What's the turnaround time?

-Randy commits to a written review within 48 business hours of receiving your submission.
+Your partner commits to a written review within 48 business hours of receiving your submission.
 In practice, most reviews are returned within 24 hours if submitted during business hours (M–F, Pacific Time).
-You'll receive an email confirmation when your submission is received, and the review will come directly from Randy via email.
+You'll receive an email confirmation when your submission is received, and the review will come directly from your dedicated partner via email.

 Still Have Questions?

-Call Randy directly at (855) 562-8428.
-He picks up.
+Call us directly at (855) 562-8428.
+We pick up.
 Or submit your bid above — the review will answer most of them faster than a conversation would.